About this Item

 Galvanized Guidepost Stanchion Backup Plate

-The fastener bolts go through the stanchion mounting holes through the backplate and secured with a lock washer and nut.
+The fastener bolts go through the stanchion mounting holes through the backplate and are secured with a lock washer and nut.
 The cradle beam being in the middle allows the stanchion to “clamp” tight onto the cradle beam.
 Then use an optional guidepost to slide on top of the stanchion.

 Created by dipping standard steel into molten zinc by a process called hot dipping.
 The layer of zinc serves as a protectant from corrosion.
 The protectant makes galvanized steel the best option for seawater environments.
 Galvanized steel typically has a rough surface and can vary in color.
 There is no uniform finish for this type of steel.